melissagdeluise-png/intro-to-ecse-demo-1031/docs/info.md

 ## How to test

-Try all combinatins of two bits.
+Try all combinations of two bits.

 ## External hardware